NCPlyn/ProtogenHelmet-ESP32/README.md

 - [ ] More anims (Rainbow from boop,...)
 - [ ] Proper wiring and flashing tutorial
 - [ ] More user-friendly UI on mobile for controls
-- [ ] Support for ESP32 with PSRAM soldered on / without
 - [ ] Redo tilt calibration code (more universial on mounting/not so sensitive)

 - But I'm limited in my free time that I can give here so it will take a while!